-b.
-Cigna Co-pay Plan: Employees who are not eligible for the HDHP-HSA plan because they participate in Medicare or because they have received benefits from the Veteran's Administration in the last three months shall be permitted to continue in the current Cigna co-pay plan with a premium contribution rate as described below.

-c.
-The HDHP-HSA plan and Cigna co-pay plan referenced in subparagraphs a and b, above, shall be attached and made a part of this agreement for informational purposes only.
+- b.
+Cigna Co-pay Plan: Employees who currently are not eligible for the HDHP-HSA plan because they participate in Medicare or because they have received benefits from the Veteran's Administration in the last three months shall be permitted to continue in the current Cigna co-pay plan with a premium contribution rate as described below.
+For employees who become ineligible for an HSA account after the effective date of this Agreement, the employer will continue to offer the HDHP as the sole insurance option, and the employer shall make a payment to such an employee in an amount equal to the deductible funding specified in Paragraph 1.a. above.
+Such payment shall be taxable. - c.
+The HDHP-HSA plan and Cigna co-pay plan referenced in subparagraphs a and b, above, shall be attached and made a part of this agreement for informational purposes only. - d.

-d.
 Dental Plan: CIGNA Dental Plan for the employee only.